darkrhino/laravel-opsworks/README.md

 * `laravel::storage_permissions`
 This will make sure that the storage permissions are set properly on storage/app storage/framework storage/logs bootstrap/cache.

+* `laravel::migrations`
+Allows the first instance of your stack to run a migration.

 * `composer::install`
 This will install Composer and then the dependencies of your application for the given release, without the development dependencies.